The Heathfield Resource Recovery Centre

 The following items will be accepted with a charge applicable:

 - non-friable asbestos (wrapped in plastic in accordance with disposal guidelines)

 Phone (08) 8339 4323

 After reviewing site usage data and considering COVID-19 health precautions, the Heathfield Resource Recovery Centre operational hours and payment method have changed.

 Monday to Friday | 7:30am to 4:00pm

-The Heathfield Resource Recovery Centre is closed on catastrophic fire days, Christmas Day, Boxing Day, New Year's Day and Good Friday.
+The Heathfield Resource Recovery Centre is closed on days rated an Extreme or Catastrophic fire danger, Christmas Day, Boxing Day, New Year's Day and Good Friday.